jurgendevries-ou-student/ktai-assignment-3/README.md

 # ktai-assignment-3
+Henry Koers, Ton Hellings, Jurgen de Vries
+## File list
+- train.ipynb / train.html
+- live-prediction.ipynb / live-prediction.html
+- report.pdf
+- requirements.txt
+- readme.md

 ## Experiments
 - train.ipynb contains all of our experiments.
 Our used data is available in the github repository and contains the American Sign language dataset from https://public.roboflow.com/object-detection/american-sign-language-letters/1.

 ## Live prediction application
-- live-prediction.ipynb contains our application for live prediction on webcam and recording letters to refine word prediction
+- live-prediction.ipynb contains our application for live prediction on webcam and recording letters, including an algorithm to refine word prediction

-## data
+## Data
-The data is not included in the zip folder, because it became too big.
-It is available on https://github.com/jurgendevries-ou-student/ktai-assignment-3
+The data is not included in the zip folder, as the zip would exceed the limit of 25MB.
+It is available on https://github.com/jurgendevries-ou-student/ktai-assignment-3, just like all other files including most of the ones mentioned here.

-## Versions
+## Versions of Python packages
 Since Mediapipe requires numpy <= 2.0.0 specific versions of other packages are needed, see requirements.txt